ShellyLeee/Semantic-Uncertainty-Baselines/README.md

 }
 ```

-## Acknowledgments
+## Acknowledgements
 The structure of this repo is largely based on [semantic_uncertainty](https://github.com/jlko/semantic_uncertainty).
-The black-box methods' implementation is taken from [UQ-NLG](https://github.com/zlin7/UQ-NLG) while the summarization part is taken from [lm-polygraph](https://github.com/IINemo/lm-polygraph).
+The graph baselines are adapted from [UQ-NLG](https://github.com/zlin7/UQ-NLG) while summarization and translation parts are adapted from [lm-polygraph](https://github.com/IINemo/lm-polygraph).
 We are very grateful for their open sources.